 - Public-facing humanities programming.
 If the humanities are truly to thrive—not just at Pomona College, but as part of a national cultural conversation—then humanists must do a better job of communicating the value and sharing the excitement of humanistic study with our various publics.

 - Beyond the studio walls, various campus, Claremont Colleges, and Southern California resources will be brought in to collaborate.
-Some partnerships—with the Claremont Digital Humanities Center and the new Pomona College Museum of Art, for instance—are close at hand.
+Some partnerships—with the Benton Museum of Art at Pomona College, for instance—are close at hand.
 Fruitful collaborations also are planned with, for instance, the Getty Museum, the Huntington Library, Art Collections, and Botanical Gardens, and many others.

 Pomona College has long been renowned for its rigorous undergraduate science education.
 The Pomona College Humanities Studio now enables us to match for our students in the humanities the commitment we have made to our science students and create a central hub for the humanities, positioning the College as a national leader in innovative undergraduate humanities education.